L&E Research

 • The growing popularity and now widespread access of injectable GLP-1 agonists will likely be the anchor forever sinking injection naive recruitment feasibility.
 Millions of Americans have now at least tried an injectable GLP-1 for diabetic management and/or weight loss.
 These statistics are expected to continue to climb due to the abundance of recently confirmed positive clinical outcomes and widening of regulatory approvals.

-Tightened Definition of “Injection Naive”
+Tightened Definition Of “Injection Naive”

 Despite the growing adoption and prescribing of patient delivered injectable therapies, in recent years we have seen research designers, largely influenced by FDA guidelines, further narrow the definition of the “injection naive” individual.
-Most impactful is “injection naive” defined as lifetime injection experience with any device for any duration of time.

 This is routinely confirmed to include the injection of self, the injection of others, the injection of a pet, being trained to perform an injection including simulation into an injection pad.
-By default, anyone who participates in an injection device usability study would then be considered “injection experienced”.

-Challenges in Recruitment
+Challenges In Recruitment

 Given the aforementioned rise in injectable therapies coupled with the tightening of naive definitions, recruitment of injection naive participants is becoming increasingly difficult, if not impossible in the setting of certain conditions.